gigatechcsm/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/03_API_Broken_Function_Level_Authorization.md

 BFLA commonly arises when APIs expose multiple endpoints that serve different user roles (e.g., user vs. admin) but fail to restrict access to these functions based on the user's authorization level.

-Exploiting BFLA can lead to serious consequences such as **privilege escalation**, unauthorized access to sensitive functions (e.g., administrative operations), or exposure of critical functionalities that should only be accessible to specific user roles.
+Exploiting BFLA can lead to serious consequences such as privilege escalation, unauthorized access to sensitive functions (e.g., administrative operations), or exposure of critical functionalities that should only be accessible to specific user roles.

 ## Test Objectives

-- The goal of this test is to determine if the API enforces **role- or privilege-based access control** to restrict users from accessing or executing functions they are not authorized to use.
+- The goal of this test is to determine if the API enforces **role or privilege-based access control** to restrict users from accessing or executing functions they are not authorized to use.
 This ensures that function-level security boundaries are properly enforced.

 ## How to Test

 ### Identify Function-Level Endpoints

-Review API documentation (e.g. OpenAPI specification) or inspect API traffic using an interception proxy (e.g., **Burp Suite**, **Postman**, **ZAP**) to identify different function-level endpoints.
+Review API documentation (e.g. OpenAPI specification), traffic, or use an interception proxy (e.g., **Burp Suite**, **ZAP**) to identify different function-level endpoints.
 These might include:

 - **Administrative functions** (e.g., `/api/admin/deleteUser`, `/api/admin/getAllUsers`)